datacarpentry/2015-04-23-stanford/sql-ecology/sql.md

 ***Exercise: Let's try to combine what we've learned so far in a single query.
-Using the surveys table write a query to display the three date fields, species ID, and weight in kilograms (rounded to two decimal places), for rodents captured in 1999, ordered alphabetically by the species ID.***
+Using the surveys table write a query to display the three date fields, species, and weight in kilograms (rounded to two decimal places), for females captured in 1999, ordered alphabetically by the species.***